My Bitbucket commits don't update issues.

 - First and foremost, you need to make sure that you've connected the desired Bitbucket repository to your corresponding Sifter project.
 To do this, visit the Project Settings area in Sifter for the desired project and then go to the Integrations page to obtain the project token to provide to Bitbucket.

 - You may need to link your Bitbucket profile to your Sifter account.
 Here's how to link your Bitbucket account.
 Once that step is complete, we'll be able to recognize your commits and update your issues.

-If all of these solutions don't solve your problem, just send us an email, and we'll get to the bottom of things.
+If none of these solutions solve your problem, just send us an email and we'll get to the bottom of things.